ansys/pyaedt-toolkits-antenna/doc/source/toolkit/api.rst

    Toolkit

-The API can be used as in the following example:
+You can use the Toolkit API as shown in this example:

 .. code:: python